LGBTQ rights in Africa: Uganda

 Among the Baganda, Uganda's largest ethnic group, homosexuality has traditionally been treated with indifference.
 The Luganda term abasiyazi refers to homosexuals, though usage nowadays is typically considered pejorative.
 Among the Lango people, mudoko dako individuals made up a third gender category.
 Homosexuality was also acknowledged among the Teso, Bahima, Banyoro, and Karamojong peoples.
 Societal acceptance of LGBT+ people in Uganda declined following the arrival of the British and the creation of the Protectorate of Uganda in 1894.

 Kenya

 Not unlike neighbouring Uganda, male homosexual relations were acknowledged and tolerated in precolonial Kenyan society.
 Swedish anthropologist Felix Bryk has noted active (i.e. penetrative) male homosexuality and "homo-erotic bachelors" among the pastoralist Nandi and Maragoli (Wanga) people.
 Crossdressing has also been historically practiced by the Nandi as well as the Maasai during initiation ceremonies.

 West Africa

 The Dagaaba people, in Burkina Faso, have a traditional of viewing homosexual men as possessing the ability to mediate between the spirit and human worlds.
 Further, they treat(ed) gender as determined by the energy of a person rather than their anatomy.

+In Nigeria, the Hausa people have a phenomenon known as Yan Daudu, a group of recognised femme men in Northern Nigeria.
+Among the Igbo people, Male Daughters and Female Husbands are cultural practices that can be understood as expressions of gender and relational roles, in which a woman assumes the social role of a man or a woman marries another woman.
+Yoruba culture also has historical and cultural accounts of same-sex relationships.